 If a gauge shows no data

-If you have added a Built-in GM PID from the User-Defined PID menu and the gauge shows no data or 0.0, edit the PID Number.
+If you have added a Built-in GM or Built-in Ford PID from the User-Defined PID menu and the gauge shows no data or 0.0, edit the PID Number.

-1. From the Settings menu, tap User-Defined PIDs
+- From the Settings menu, tap User-Defined PIDs.

-2. Tap the Transmission Fluid Temp PID and select the Edit option.
+- Tap the arrow by the Transmission Fluid Temp PID to open the PID editor.

-3. Scroll down to the OBD INFORMATION section and edit the PID Number value to remove 01 at the end (GM vehicles only).
+- Scroll down to the OBD INFORMATION section and edit the PID Number value.

 If the gauge data seems wrong